ManUnit/ThaiBahtRealValueDigitalMoney-TDM61-B/README.md

 # ThaiBathRealValueDigitalMoney

-Purpose TDM61  Thai Baht Digital Money protocol version B61 2561 TDM61 isn't ICO but use same interface as ERC20 function but was modify right of functions  balanceOf  appove and many  added more function such as Digital money auditor , money issuer after deployed balances going to be 0 value , The governor of Thai Nation Bank and Prime Minister of finance of Thai
+Purpose TDM61  Thai Baht Digital Money protocol version B61 2561 TDM61 isn't ICO but use same ABI interface as ERC20 function but was modify right of functions  balanceOf  appove and many  added more function such as Digital money auditor , money issuer after deployed balances going to be 0 value , The governor of Thai Nation Bank and Prime Minister of finance of Thai